DaemonSnake/unconstexpr-cpp20/README.md

 ## Weirdness

-If you look at the source you will find that the main object `meta_value` only has statically defined operators and that the __Unique instantiation template__ isn't used in any pre-existing templated context.
+If you look at the source you will find that the main object `meta_value` only has statically defined operators and that the __Unique instantiation template__ isn't used in any nested templated context.

 The reason of this is that It doesn't work in a nested template context.
 In gcc the deduction fails and in clang it caused a segfault as of clang 9.0.0 but seems to have been fixed in trunk.